SCR Installation - Unit 1

 AEP’s power plant in Spencer County, Indiana, received an environmental upgrade to its Unit 1.
 The 2,600-megawatt plant—operated by AEP subsidiary Indiana Michigan Power—is comprised of two Babcock & Wilcox coal-fired units, among the largest built.
-In October 2015, Graycor Industrial began reinforcing the existing boiler house and air heater building structural steel to support three selective catalytic reduction (SCR) units that would be retrofitted to the 1,300-megawatt unit, originally commissioned in 1984.
+In October 2015, Graycor Industrial began reinforcing the existing boiler house and air heater building structural steel to support a selective catalytic reduction (SCR) unit with three trains that would be retrofitted to the 1,300-megawatt unit, originally commissioned in 1984.

 Installation quantities for the project included:

 - Steel: 1,130 tons (718 tons for BOP steel and 212 tons for SCR steel)